Monday 10:48 PM

 The extremely bright prison lights suddenly turn on and I look at my watch – 3:37 AM.
 The lights don’t normally come on until 6 AM.
 I look around from my top bunk to see what’s going on and notice a large Spanish man with cornrows running down the bay, holding a giant push broom over his head.
 Other men are also waking with expressions of confusion.
 The broom-holding inmate runs past me to a locker a few bunks away.

 He swings the push broom with all his might and slams it into the locker.
 He jumps back and stares at the locker, waiting for a response.
-The men in the lower bunks near the locker, ran away quickly, while the men in the upper bunks, pulled their blankets up over their faces and peeked out in terror at the locker.
+The men in the lower bunks near the locker run away quickly, while the men in the upper bunks, pulled their blankets up over their faces and peeked out in terror at the locker.

-The locker offers no response, so the Spanish man raises the broom over his head.
+The locker offers no response to the attack, so the Spanish man raises the broom over his head once more.
 He moves with cautious but very deliberate steps as he approaches the locker.
 I can see in his eyes that he has taken aim once again.
 He leaps forward, takes another powerful swing with the broom, it smashes into the locker and he quickly retreats.
 All the men still near the locker have horrified looks on their faces, they don’t make a move, they are frozen with fear.

 Half asleep, I find myself confused about what is taking place.
 The first thing that comes to mind is Mr. Jones, another inmate from a different unit.
 He looks exactly like the singer of The Counting Crows (hence the nickname).
 When I first saw Mr. Jones, he had his hands against the prison wall while he swung his hips from side to side and front to back.
-It was an odd display I’ve seen him perform many other times, all around the prison.
+It was an odd display I’ve seen him perform many other times all around the prison.
 One day, I built up the courage to ask him about his strange hip movements.
 He told me he only does it when he’s talking to a ghost.
 The ghost can only answer with a “yes” or “no”.
-He told me later he had been talking with an inmate that died behind the wall, at the higher security institution.
+When his hips sway side to side it is a “yes” and when they sway front to back, it is a “no.” He told me later he had been talking with an inmate that died behind the wall, at the higher security institution.

 I wonder if Mr. Jones was telling the truth.
 Perhaps this ghost inmate had taken possession of the locker and was refusing to leave.
 It would explain the looks of extreme fright from all the men near the locker and the broom attacks by the young Spanish inmate.